Hypercubed/f-flat_node/docs/README.md

 # Introduction

+F♭ (pronounced eff-flat) is a toy language.

+F♭ is a dynamically typed array-oriented concatenative language like Forth, Joy, and others.
+F♭ is meant to be used interactively, for example in a CLI REPL, like R or the command shell, or in a stack based calculator.
+This constraint dictates many of the language features.

 ## Get F♭

 F♭ code can be found at https://github.com/Hypercubed/f-flat_node.
 Currently, it can be only be used by cloning the github repo.